matheusfillipe/GDScript-REPL/README.md

 This project contains:

+- A dockerfile to run godot from alpine
 - A simple docker file to build godot server for alpine
-- A dockerfile to run godot from alpine
 - A proof of concept gdscript REPL
 - A IRC gdscript REPL bot

+Notice that if all you want is run gdscript files from the command line you don't need this project.
+Check out: https://docs.godotengine.org/en/stable/tutorials/editor/command_line_tutorial.html

 ## Motivation